diambra/docs/content/_index.en.md

   <img src="../images/competitionPlatform/achievements.jpg" style="margin-top:0px;margin-bottom:30px;">
 </figure>

-Submitted agents are evaluated and their episodes are streamed on our Twitch channel.
+Submitted agents are evaluated and their episodes are streamed on <a href="https://www.twitch.tv/diambra_ai" target="_blank">our Twitch channel.</a>

-We aimed at making the submission process as smooth as possible, try it now!
+We aimed at making the submission process as smooth as possible, <a href="./competitionplatform/howtosubmitanagent/">try it now!</a>

 ### Docs Structure